-Scalability is one of the most significant advantages of VoIP.
+Scalability is one of the most significant advantages of business phone systems on VoIP.
 Landline systems are limited to the number of lines that you have connected, and adding more means installing more hardware and cables.
 In contrast, VoIP allows you to support as many lines as your internet connection’s strength can manage.
 This drastically reduces your setup and maintenance costs.

 #3.
 Digital marketing